 Omega-3 polyunsaturated fatty acids (eg, 4 to 12 g/day), available in fish oil supplements, have been used to treat IgA nephropathy, but data on efficacy are contradictory.
 Mechanism of effect may include alterations in inflammatory cytokines.

 Other interventions have been tried to lower IgA overproduction and to inhibit mesangial proliferation.
-Elimination of gluten, dairy products, eggs, and meat from the diet; tonsillectomy; and immune globulin 1 g/kg IV 2 days/mo for 3 mo followed by immune globulin 0.35 mL/kg of 16.5% solution IM q 2 wk for 6 mo all theoretically reduce IgA production.
+Elimination of gluten, dairy products, eggs, and meat from the diet; tonsillectomy; and immune globulin 1 g/kg IV 2 days a month for 3 months followed by immune globulin 0.35 mL/kg of 16.5% solution IM every 2 weeks for 6 months all theoretically reduce IgA production.
 Heparin, dipyridamole, and statins are just a few examples of in vitro mesangial cell inhibitors.
 Data supporting any of these interventions are limited or absent, and none can be recommended for routine treatment.

-Kidney transplantation is better than dialysis because of excellent long-term disease-free survival.
+Kidney transplantation Kidney Transplantation Kidney transplantation is the most common type of solid organ transplantation.
+(See also Overview of Transplantation.)
+The primary indication for kidney transplantation is End-stage renal failure... read more is better than dialysis because of excellent long-term disease-free survival.
 The condition recurs in ≤ 15% of graft recipients.

-IgA nephropathy is the most common cause of GN worldwide and is common among young adults, whites, and Asians.
+IgA nephropathy is the most common cause of glomerulonephritis worldwide and is common among young adults, whites, and Asians.

-Consider the diagnosis in patients with unexplained signs of GN, particularly when it occurs within 2 days of a febrile mucosal illness or with flank pain.
+Consider the diagnosis in patients with unexplained signs of glomerulonephritis, particularly when it occurs within 2 days of a febrile mucosal illness or with flank pain.

-Reserve corticosteroids for patients with worsening renal function or proteinuria (> 1 g/day) despite maximal ACE inhibitor or angiotensin II blocker treatment.
+Reserve corticosteroids for patients with worsening renal function or proteinuria (> 1 g/day) despite maximal ACE inhibitor or ARB treatment.

-Treat patients who have proliferative injury or rapidly progressive GN with corticosteroids and cyclophosphamide.
+Treat patients who have proliferative injury or rapidly progressive glomerulonephritis with corticosteroids and cyclophosphamide.